 PRINT_CALL() ) provides different output depending on the language.
 Below are some example of documentation strings and their outputs for different languages.
 Note that the output might not be exactly as written or formatted here, but the general gist should be the same.

 There exist several macros that can be used after a

-PROGRAM_INFO() definition to define the parameters that can be specified for a given mlpack program.
+BINDING_EXAMPLE() definition to define the parameters that can be specified for a given mlpack program.
 These macros all have the same general definition: the name of the macro specifies the type of the parameter, whether or not the parameter is required, and whether the parameter is an input or output parameter.
-Then as arguments to the macro, the name, description, and sometimes the single-character alias and the default value of the parameter.
+Then as arguments to the macros, the name, description, and sometimes the single-character alias and the default value of the parameter.